Doctor’s Portrait of a Patient Reflects the Pain of Tetanus

 Here is a painting done in 1809 of a person dying of tetanus.
 Painting done by his doctor.
 The position is called opistothonus.

 Why does he look like this?
 Your muscles ‘fire’ to contract, i.e., shorten.
-Then a chemical in your muscles is released to relax your muscles.
-What the tetanus toxin does is to prevent that chemical from being released, so your muscles fire, contract, and NEVER LET GO.
+Normally, your muscles release a chemical that allows them to relax.
+The tetanus toxin blocks that release, so your muscles fire, contract, and NEVER LET GO.

-Imagine a ‘Charley Horse’ in every muscle in your body, 24 hours a day, for days on end.
-And there is almost nothing that can be done to spare you.
-Eventually, your diaphragm contacts, and never lets go, so you quit breathing.
+Imagine a ‘Charley Horse’ in every muscle of your body, 24 hours a day, for days on end.
+Almost nothing relieves the pain.
+Eventually, your diaphragm contracts and never releases—causing you to stop breathing.

 Getting to this blissful stage often takes 3 days.
 3 days of the worst pain imaginable.

-Personally, I think the vaccine is the way to go, but hey, to you anti-vaxxers out there, it’s your call.
+Personally, I think the vaccine is the way to go, but hey, for you anti-vaxxers out there, it’s your call.
 Just don’t do this to your kids, please.

-Tetanus can be ‘treated’ today, but 2/3 of patients still die, and those that survive typically spend 6–10 WEEKS in the hospital, mostly on a ventilator, and most of the time in a induced coma, followed by 4–6 months in rehab.
+Doctors can ‘treat’ tetanus today, but 2/3 of patients still die.
+Those who survive typically spend 6–10 WEEKS in the hospital, mostly on a ventilator and often in an induced coma, followed by 4–6 months in rehab.
 Personally, I think getting the vaccine is easier.

 BTW, there is a variation of this disease called infantile tetanus.
-New borns can get it from, for example, non-sterile scissors used to cut their umbilical cord.
+New born can get it from, for example, non-sterile scissors used to cut their umbilical cord.
 I will spare you the pictures.

 In 2018, a kid on a farm in Oregon fell and got a cut on his head.
 A cut, not a puncture.
 But farms are thriving in C. tetani.